UffizziCloud/uffizzi/README.md

 ## Why Uffizzi?

+Development teams adopt Uffizzi because it...
+- **Improves code quality** by providing a way to test the functionality of each branch in clean, production-like environments before merging.
-Uffizzi is a tool designed to help teams catch and fix bugs before they're ever merged.
-It also improves development velocity by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause an environment to break.
-Uffizzi Preview Environments enable teams to test the functionality of each branch in clean, production-like environments before merging.
-Uffizzi also facilitates test parallelization since teams can create as many Preview Environments as they need.
+- **Increases development velocity** by removing the bottleneck of a shared test environment, where buggy or conflicting commits from multiple developers often cause an environment to break.
+- **Facilitates test parallelization** since teams can create as many Preview Environments as they need.

+Teams also like Uffizzi because it's...

 - **👩‍💻 Developer-friendly** - Uffizzi is configured via Docker Compose, the same tool many teams use for local development.